ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 TBD

-The examples presented in this doccument are expressed in CBOR diagnostic notation, and refer to values from external dictionaries using Packed CBOR {{I-D.ietf-cbor-packed}}. {{notation-coral-examples}} introduces the notation and assumptions used in the examples.
+The examples presented in this document are expressed in CBOR diagnostic notation, and refer to values from external dictionaries using Packed CBOR {{I-D.ietf-cbor-packed}}. {{notation-coral-examples}} introduces the notation and assumptions used in the examples.

 TBD